Higher Education Financing is Complicated. Here’s How Sallie Mae is Helping Students Make Sense of it All.

 Tools for Everyone

 Earning a degree is critical to success in today’s workforce.
 It’s why our financial literacy products are available for free to anyone — whether they hold Sallie Mae loans or not.
-From planning calculators, to estimating monthly loan payments and future costs, to our simplified FAFSA application, we want smart planning and preparation to be part of every student’s higher education experience.
+From planning calculators, to estimating monthly loan payments and future costs, we want smart planning and preparation to be part of every student’s higher education experience.

 We’re proud of our financial products, and we’re proud of the students and families using them to achieve their dreams.
 Sallie Mae isn’t just financing private student loans — we’re helping create America’s future.